LoukasPerdikis/Medical_Data/README.md

 ## Recall

 This metric represents the model's ability to predict the positive values out of all actual positive values.
 A high recall shows that a model can easily identify true positive data examples, and opposite is true if the recall score is low.
 It is calculated by taking the ratio of true positives to the sum of false negatives and true positives.
-Recall is slightly different to precision, in that precision is concerned with the proportion of positively predicte labels, while the recall actually needs to correctly identify what those positive labels are.
+Recall is slightly different to precision, in that precision is concerned with the proportion of positively predicted labels, while the recall actually needs to correctly identify what those positive labels are.
 It is a great metric to see how well the model can avoid false negatives.

 ## F1